 Not too long ago the second instalment of Gossenpost was released!
-The topic of the magazine remains on the margins with a load of grimy tags but this time round it has a more specific focus around markers.
+The focus of the magazine remains on the margins of aesthetically acceptable graffiti with a load of grimy tags, but this time round it has a more specific focus around markers.
 The issue kicks off with tippex scribbles, followed by marks left with crayons, and a third section of juicy blammers.
 Alongside these three main sections are special chapters on individual taggers.
-Even more so than in the previous Gossenpost the pictures are compartmentalised and ordered by colour, surface, style and location.
+Even more so than in the previous issue the pictures are compartmentalised and ordered by colour, surface, style and location.
 In fact this issue came about as an overflow of the first, containing some of the cool handstyles from around Frankfurt.
 Aside from being a glorious celebration of ‘the tag’ Gossenpost is original in its approach to displaying graffiti.
-To understand the concept behind it a bit more I asked the magazine’s editor how it came about:
+To understand the concept behind it a bit more I asked the magazine’s editor how it came about.